bitmark-inc/docs/pages/explore-the-protocol-docs/blockchain-overview.md

 : A single _binary_ byte.

 Map
-: A sequence of NUL-separated UTF-8 _byte_ sequences preceded by a _VarInt_
+: A sequence of NULL-separated UTF-8 _byte_ sequences preceded by a _VarInt_
   byte count.
 The count is
   validated by various routines to prevent excessive storage use.
   There must be an even number of sequences, as they form key-value pairs.
-There must not be a trailing NUL byte.
-In JSON representation, the NUL byte will show as `\u0000`.
+There must not be a trailing NULL byte.
+In JSON representation, the NULL byte will show as `\u0000`.

 Signature
 : An Ed25519 signature over all previous _bytes_ including _VarInt_